Palo Alto Office

 Palo Alto, CA 94301

-The brow lift is popular at our San Francisco Bay Area practice, because changes around the eyes are often the earliest signs of aging.
+The brow lift is popular at our Palo Alto and Los Gatos practice because changes around the eyes are often the earliest signs of aging.
 A droopy eyebrow can make a person look tired, older, or even angry.
 As we age, the brows descend downward with gravity, creating a heaviness to the forehead and the upper eyelid.
 We communicate a great deal with our eyes, and even subtle changes in the appearance of this area can greatly affect the way we are perceived.
 More importantly, always looking tired or worn-out can significantly affect your own self-confidence on a daily basis.

 Before & After Photos